-Among the 65 recruited patients enrolled on local IS withdrawal protocol[106,108,109], 22 (33.8%) were successfully weaned from IS (Tol) while 43 (66.2%) were non-tolerant (Non-Tol) and needed IS resumption after an observed upsurge of the LFTs or biopsy-proven acute rejection.
-In the Tol-group, none experienced DNMs vs two (4.6%) in Non-Tol and 32 (13%) in standard Immunosuppressed recipients (Table 4).
-LT recipients under daily IS showed an increased relative risk of 4.45 of developing DNMs vs Tol and Non-Tol recipients and a SIR of 1.5 when compared to the general population.
+Among the 65 recruited patients enrolled in local IS withdrawal protocol[106,108,109], 22 (33.8%) were successfully weaned from IS (tolerant; Tol), while 43 (66.2%) were non-tolerant (Non-Tol) and needed IS resumption after an observed upsurge of the LFTs or biopsy-proven acute rejection.
+In the Tol group, none experienced DNMs versus two (4.6%) in the Non-Tol group and thirty-two (13%) in the standard immunosuppressed recipients (Table 4).
+LT recipients under daily IS showed an increased relative risk of 4.45 of developing DNMs versus Tol and Non-Tol recipients and a SIR of 1.5 when compared to the general population.

-Role of immunosuppression minimization and withdrawal in pediatric OLT recipients: Since chronic IS significantly affects the long-term outcomes of pediatric OLT recipients, whose life expectancy is attested to be eight or nine decades, children were the primary OLT population who experienced IS minimization and withdrawal protocols (Table 4).
+Role of immunosuppression minimization and withdrawal in pediatric OLT recipients: Because chronic IS significantly affects the long-term outcomes of pediatric OLT recipients, children were the primary OLT population who experienced IS minimization and withdrawal protocols (Table 4).

-In 1995 the Pittsburgh group[110] reported the first clinical trial of IS weaning, where 20 pediatric patients underwent drugs discontinuation for long-term IS complications (in 2 cases for de novo SCC), reaching COT in 16 patients (27.1%).
-In 2001, Takatsuki et al[111] reported the result of a prospective trial where a COT status was reached in 24 (38%) out of 63 children after ≥ 2 years from the OLT, and this promising COT rate remained similar in the subsequent trials from the same study group[112-114].
-All tolerant patients had normal LFTs after a one-year follow-up and no rejection episodes were reported.
-However, almost 6% of selected COT patients showed signs of allograft fibrosis at histology, driving the introduction of a protocol liver biopsy for patient undergoing IS withdrawal[115].
+Ramos et al[110] reported the first clinical trial of IS weaning where 20 pediatric patients underwent drug discontinuation for long-term IS complications (in two cases for de novo squamous cell carcinomas) reaching COT in 16 patients (27.1%).
+Takatsuki et al[111] reported the result of a prospective trial where a COT status was reached in 24 (38%) out of 63 children after ≥ 2 years from the OLT, and this promising COT rate remained similar in the subsequent trials from the same study group[112-114].
+All tolerant patients had normal LFTs after a 1-year follow-up, and no rejection episodes were reported.
+However, almost 6% of selected COT patients showed signs of allograft fibrosis at histology driving the introduction of a protocol liver biopsy for patients undergoing IS withdrawal[115].

-Hurwitz et al[116] described in 2004 the only report focusing on the effects of IS withdrawal on DNMs after pediatric OLTs: 38 pediatric OLT recipients affected by PTLDs (n = 19) or severe EBV-infection (n = 19), after a mean time of 1.8 ± 2.3 years and 1.1 ± 1.1 years from OLT respectively, attempted IS withdrawal in combination with antiviral drugs, with or without chemotherapy.
-A complete IS withdrawal was achieved in 8 (21%) patients for 4.2 ± 1.7 years, with an overall 84% of survival rate.
+Hurwitz et al[116] described the only report focusing on the effects of IS withdrawal on DNMs after pediatric OLTs.
+Thirty-eight pediatric OLT recipients affected by PTLDs (n = 19) or severe EBV infection (n = 19) after a mean time of 1.8 ± 2.3 years and 1.1 ± 1.1 years from OLT, respectively, attempted IS withdrawal in combination with antiviral drugs with or without chemotherapy.
+A complete IS withdrawal was achieved in eight (21%) patients for 4.2 ± 1.7 years with an overall 84% survival rate.
 Episodes of rejection that did occur after stopping IS were successfully treated with standard therapy with no graft loss due to acute rejection.
 Although the results of this report are tempered by the intrinsic limitations of retrospective studies, the authors state that the mortality risk from cancer well outweighs the risk of graft loss due to acute rejection from IS withdrawal.
 Also, Lee et al[117] reported in his COT series another case of a successful IS weaning in a child with a de novo PTLD with a 3-year follow-up.